List of Detroit Tigers no-hitters

 The Detroit Tigers are a Major League Baseball franchise based in Detroit, Michigan.
 They play in the American League Central division.
-Pitchers for the Tigers have thrown eight no-hitters in franchise history.
+Pitchers for the Tigers have thrown nine no-hitters in franchise history.
 A no-hitter is officially recognized by Major League Baseball only "when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings.
 In a no-hit game, a batter may reach base via a walk, an error, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference."
 No-hitters of less than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.
 A perfect game, a special subcategory of no-hitter, has yet to be thrown in Tigers history.
 As defined by Major League Baseball, "in a perfect game, no batter reaches any base during the course of the game."
 This feat came closest on June 2, 2010 when Armando Galarraga lost his perfect game bid against the Cleveland Indians with two outs in the ninth due to the incorrect call made by a first base umpire Jim Joyce.
-But there are two other times when the Tigers perfect game bids were lost with two outs in the ninth, one in 1932 and the other in 1983.
+But there are two other times when the Tigers had perfect game bids lost with two outs in the ninth, one in 1932 and the other in 1983.
 The Tigers lead all franchises with three perfect game bids lost with two outs in the ninth.